Last updated on December 29th, 2022 at 07:52 am

 Step 4: Within 14 days of the presentation of the notice to the Speaker of the House, they shall resolve by motion without any debate whether or not the allegation shall be investigated.

-The motion must be passed by at least two-thirds majority of all members of the State House of Assembly.
+The motion must be passed by at least a two-thirds majority of all members of the State House of Assembly.

 Step 5: If the motion fails to get two-thirds, the process shall be halted.
 If the required votes is met, then the Speaker shall within 7 days of the passing of the motion, request the Chief Judge of the State to appoint a Panel to investigate the allegations.